Childcare-hunting can be difficult with so many centres to choose from.

 Long waiting lists, popularity and reputation are not just the only factors that define an ideal childcare centre.
 It is important for parents to consider the ‘core’ of the childcare centre as well, such as the centre’s learning approaches, curriculum and culture.
 Find out more about the different learning approaches available in Singapore.

-Take your time to tour around the different childcare centers.
-They may be the number one childcare provider.
-But have they met the basics?
+Take your time to tour around the different childcare centres.
+They may be the number one childcare provider, but have they met the basics?

 Bringing in nature into the classroom environment is an advantage.
 Look out for pots of plants and aquatic aquariums.
 These natural environments should be well-maintained.